seifunaru/wo4_aspect_ratio_fix/README.md

 ## Features

 - Hooks to the game camera's projection matrix and stretches the projection to a given aspect ratio.
-- Scans the current screen resolution to autommaticaly figure out the aspect value it must patch.
+- Scans the current screen resolution to automaticaly figure out the aspect value it must patch.

 Cons:
 - It doesn't apply any patches to the actual rendering buffer.